Consensys/doc.tessera/docs/Reference/SampleConfiguration.md

 * [`Q2T`](#q2t)
 * [`ThirdParty`](#thirdparty)

-Each server can also be configured to secure communication using [TLS], and to store API metrics in an [InfluxDB].
+Each server can also be configured to:

+* Secure communication using [TLS]
+* Store API metrics in an [InfluxDB]
+* Restrict resources from an outside domain by configuring [CORS].

 ### `ENCLAVE`